mariaxair/technical-test/README.md

    ```
 2. Click **Import CSV**
 3. Select your file
-4. Recipients will be imported and validated
+4. Recipients will be validated then imported

 ### 3. Send Bulk Emails

 1. Navigate to **Send Emails** section
 2. Select a template
-3. (Optional) Send test email to verify
-4. Select recipients (or select all)
+3. Select recipients (or select all)
-5. Click **Send Bulk Emails**
+4. Click **Send Bulk Emails**
-6. Confirm and wait for completion
+5. Confirm and wait for completion

 ### 4. View History